rahul-ve/git_ws/README.md

 git switch  somebranch             # switch to a different branch, NOTE if the local branch does not exist, and if a branch exists upstream,
                                    # it will create a local branch and set it to track upstream branch (see --guess option in the manual)

-# NOTE - above behaviour is consistent with how git-checkout works
+# NOTE - above behavior is consistent with how git-checkout works
 i.e.,  git checkout -b <branch> --track <remote>/<branch>

 git switch -                                  # toggle between two branches